AyaRayanx/locamonda-/README.md

 # Locamonda

-A real estate web application built with **ASP.NET Core MVC**.
-Locamonda provides a platform for managing and browsing properties, with separate workflows for customers, property owners, and administrators.
+A real estate web application built with **ASP.NET Core MVC** as a **team project for a Software Engineering course at university**.

+The application provides a platform for browsing and managing properties, with separate workflows for customers, property owners, and administrators.

 ## Features